 GH is to appear in the list of authors (together with RL and MD).

-PROPOSAL: In view of the fact that the Guidelines for using P81/82(a/b) and P90(a/b) have been incorporated in the document “Implementing the CIDOC Conceptual Reference Model in RDF”, maybe it should be in the best practices section [MD].
+PROPOSAL: In view of the fact that the Guidelines for using P81/82(a/b) and P90(a/b) have been incorporated in the document “Implementing the CIDOC Conceptual Reference Model in RDF”, maybe it should be removed in the best practices section [MD].

 Issue 286: Why #TEI P5 as format-of-record for #cidocCRM Definition document

 DECISION: The topic of this issue is about finding a manageable way to edit the CRM.
-The sig decided to close it, because it’s fairly old and has been lying still for 4 years and NEW ISSUE regarding the main editors and primary maintainers of the CRM and compatible models.
+The sig decided to close it, because it’s fairly old and has been lying still for 4 years and to open NEW ISSUE regarding the main editors and primary maintainers of the CRM and compatible models.

 NEW ISSUE: Main editors and primary maintainers of the CRM and compatible models; identity and responsibilities